A Licensed Professional Here to Help

 Dr. Tamara Reeves grew up in Oklahoma City, OK and graduated from high school from Douglass with hopes of becoming a psychologist.
 Dr. Reeves went on to complete her Bachelor of Arts degree at the University of Central Oklahoma in psychology and graduated Cum Laude.
 At UCO, Dr. Reeves applied for the Ronald McNair Scholar’s program, and was accepted into the first cohort at this institution.
 She completed two research projects within this program and began working for a federally funded clinical research trial during her senior year in college.
 In the fall of 2002, Dr. Reeves began her graduate work at the University of Memphis.
 She subsequently completed her master’s (May 2005) and doctoral degree (August 2008) within the clinical psychology program.

 Dr. Reeves initially began her graduate work with an emphasis in child and family studies.
 While completing her pre-doctoral internship at the University of Texas Health Science Center at San Antonio, Dr. Reeves began working within two grant funded programs that helped develop clinical services for adults with schizophrenia and bipolar disorder.
 Following this year of training, Dr. Reeves moved back to Oklahoma and worked for three years within the Alcohol and Drug Abuse Prevention Office at the University of Central Oklahoma.
+She subsequently finished her supervision hours through a neuropsychology practice in Oklahoma.
 At present, she works as a Licensed Clinical Psychologist and the owner of Keys for Hope, PLLC in Oklahoma City where she provides psychological evaluations.
-She also serves as a full-time faculty member for the University of Phoenix.
+She has worked within her own office since 2014.

 Within the community, Dr. Reeves is also a member of Delta Sigma Theta Sorority, Inc. and serves as a board member for Stop The Violence.
 Regarding her family, she spends most of her time with her daughters, Kelsey and Kamille, and her son, Isaiah.
-She also enjoys the work she is able to do at her church, People’s Church.
+She also enjoys exploring nature and being active within the community.